ON THIS PAGE: You will learn about the different types of treatments doctors use for people with testicular cancer. Use the menu to see other pages.

 Clinical stage I seminoma testicular cancer

-More than 80% of men with clinical stage I seminoma are cured with orchiectomy alone while the remaining 15% to 20% will have a recurrence if given no additional treatment.
-Most recurrences occur within 12 months after diagnosis and the location of the recurrence is typically in the retroperitoneum.
-Recurrences of stage I seminoma can almost always be cured with radiation therapy, although a few men will need chemotherapy.
+More than 80% of people with clinical stage I seminoma are cured with orchiectomy alone, while the remaining 15% to 20% will have a recurrence if they are given no additional treatment.
+Most recurrences occur within 12 months after diagnosis, and the location of the recurrence is typically in the retroperitoneum.
+Recurrences of stage I seminoma can almost always be cured with radiation therapy, although a few patients will need chemotherapy.

 Metastatic testicular cancer

 If cancer has spread to another location in the body, it is called metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.
 However, testicular cancer is fast-growing, so it is important to start treatment right away.
 If you want to get a second opinion, talk with the doctor within 1 or 2 weeks after diagnosis.